International Student Homestay Charter

 We would advise parents or guardians of students with serious medical conditions to consider whether their child is mature enough regarding the management of their medical condition to attend a course abroad.
 Parents should familiarise themselves with all information available on our website at www.iceireland.com.
 Should you decide that the programme is not suitable for your child we will be happy to cancel their booking and refund the course pre arrival.

-Parents should be aware that the majority of our staff and host families would have no medical training.
+Parents should be aware that the majority of our staff and hosts would have no medical training.
 We have first aid boxes at each centre with a member of staff responsible for this.
 This does not extend to after school activities.
-There is no legal or contractual duty for any member of staff or any host family to administer medication or supervise a student taking medication.
-In an emergency situation we expect all our families and staff to act as a reasonably prudent parent would.
+There is no legal or contractual duty for any member of staff or any host to administer medication or supervise a student taking medication.
+In an emergency situation, we expect all our hosts and staff to act as a reasonably prudent parent would.
+Where details are provided to ICE of students medical conditions, this information may be communicated where possible to relevant staff, hosts, medical personnel etc but it is the responsibility of the child to be able to communicate all necessary medical information on their condition.

 Please note: